sohailc/pysweep2.0/README.md

  [measurement_function1, measurement_function2, ...]
 )

-my_measurement.run("some_descriptive_name", "some succinct description", export_as="gnu_plot")
+my_measurement.run(name="some_descriptive_name", description="some succinct description")
 ```

 Let's go through the arguments of the Measurement class one by one.

+## Setting defaults

+The measurement class has default class attributes which can be set before starting any measurements.Specifically:
+1) default station: The QCoDeS station to be used in measurements
+2) default exporter: The default export format to use.
+The API of the exporter shall be described in section TBD

 ## Measurement setup and cleanup